EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L1_Accessing_the_SDF_Inside_the_EPCC_TRE.md

 **Key Point**

-`The SDF is within the Safe Haven Service.
-Therefore, the same restrictions apply, i.e. the SDF is isolated from the internet (no downloading code from public GitHub repos) and copying/recording/extracting anything on the SDF outside of the SHS is strictly prohibited unless through approved processes.`
+`The SDF is within the TRE.
+Therefore, the same restrictions apply, i.e. the SDF is isolated from the internet (no downloading code from public GitHub repos) and copying/recording/extracting anything on the SDF outside of the TRE is strictly prohibited unless through approved processes.`

 ## Accessing the SDF